 - Signatures guarantee that every node can determine which node/client generated any given message. - At any given time, every node will consider one designated node to be the primary and the other nodes to be backups.
 Since we are in the variable delay model, requests can arrive at the nodes in different orders.
-While a primary remains in charge (this timespan corresponds to what is called a view), it thus has the function of a serializer (cf. Algorithm 7.9). - If backups detect faulty behavior in the primary, they start a new view and the next node in round-robin order becomes primary.
+While a primary remains in charge (this timespan corresponds to what is called a view), it thus has the function of a serializer (cf. Algorithm 1.9). - If backups detect faulty behavior in the primary, they start a new view and the next node in round-robin order becomes primary.
 This is called a view change. - After a view change, a correct new primary makes sure that no two correct nodes execute requests in different orders.
 Exchanging information will enable backups to determine if the new primary acts in a byzantine fashion.

-Definition 25.5 (View).
-A view is represented locally at each node i by a nonnegative integer v (we say i is in view v) that is incremented by one whenever the node changes to a different view.
+Definition 4.5 (View).
+A view is represented locally at each node i by a nonnegative integer v (we say i is in view v) that is incremented whenever the node changes to a different view.

-Definition 25.6 (Primary; Backups).
+Definition 4.6 (Primary; Backups).
 A node that is in view v considers node $v \mod n$ to be the primary and all other nodes to be backups.

-Definition 25.7 (Sequence Number).
-During a view, a node relies on the primary to pick consecutive integers as sequence numbers that function as indices in the global order (cf. Definition 7.8) for the requests that clients send.
+Definition 4.7 (Sequence Number).
+During a view, a node relies on the primary to pick consecutive integers as sequence numbers that function as indices in the global order (cf. Definition 1.8) for the requests that clients send.

-- All nodes start out in view 0 and can potentially be in different views (i.e. have different local values for v) at any given time. - The protocol will guarantee that once a correct node has executed a request r with sequence number s, then no correct node will execute any $r' \neq r$ with sequence number s, not unlike Lemma 7.14. - Correct primaries choose sequence numbers such that they are dense, i.e. if a correct primary proposed s as the sequence number for the last request, then it will use s+1 for the next request that it proposes.
+- All nodes start out in view 0 and can potentially be in different views (i.e. have different local values for v) at any given time. - The protocol will guarantee that once a correct node has executed a request r with sequence number s, then eventually all correct nodes will execute r with sequence number s, and that no correct node will execute any $r' \neq r$ with sequence number s.